Social Language Disorders

 What is a social language disorder?

-According to Childmind.org, social language disorders are categorized by impairment in pragmatics, or “the area of linguistics that has to do with how meaning is created and interpreted in verbal and nonverbal interactions.”
+Social communication is how we use our language in social environments such as school or work.
+It includes social interaction, social cognition, language processing, and pragmatics (the area of linguistics that has to do with how meaning is created and interpreted in verbal and nonverbal interactions).

 - Difficulty understanding what is not explicitly stated

 - Has difficulty adapting communication to match the needs of the listener

 - Problems reading and interpreting social cues and body language

 Therapy Care’s speech therapists in Batavia can help patients improve their speech and language skills for effective communication.

 At your first assessment, your therapist will evaluate your current speech and language abilities as well as your problem solving and reasoning skills.
 From there, they’ll create a customized treatment plan that will allow you to work on and improve your social language skills.